LuccaWang404/Ryujinx-ava-installers/README_EN.md

 - [x] .nso [Nintendo Switch Executable File]
 - [x] .kip [Nintendo Switch Executable File]

-After the installation, please follow the official guide to finish configuration of the emulator.[Setup & Configuration Guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide)
+After the installation, please follow the official guide to finish configuration of the emulator.
+[Setup & Configuration Guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide)

 **IMPORTANT**
 **To run this emulator, your PC must be equipped with at least 8GiB of RAM; failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.**